hcederna/road-trip-optimization/README.md

 GOOGLE_MAPS_API_KEY = "Paste Your API Key Here"
 ```
 7. Ensure you pasted your API key between the " "
-8. Save this file as `config.py` in the `road-trip-optimization-master` directory on your Desktop
+8. Save this file as `config.py` in the `road-trip-optimization-master` directory on your desktop

 ### Run the program